penpot/penpot-docs/technical-guide/developer/frontend.md

 Additionally to the traditional way of putting traces in the code, we have a logging framework with steroids.
-It is usefull for casual debugging (as replacement for a `prn` and `js/console.log`) and as a permanent traces in the code.
+It is usefull for casual debugging (as replacement for a `prn` and `js/console.log`) and for permanent traces in the code.

-You have the ability to specify the logging level per namespace and all logging is ellided in production build.
+You have the ability to specify the logging level per namespace and all logging is elided in production build.

 Lets start with a simple example: